Korle-Bu Teaching Hospital

+History

-Established on 9 October 1923, Korle-Bu Teaching Hospital has grown from an initial 200-bed capacity to 2,000.
+Korle-Bu Teaching Hospital was established on 9 October 1923 and has grown from an initial 200-bed capacity to 2,000.
 It is currently the third largest hospital in Africa and the leading national referral centre in Ghana.

-Korle-Bu, which means the valley of the Korle Lagoon, was established as a general hospital to address the health needs of the indigenous people under the administration of Sir Gordon Guggisberg, then Governor of the Gold Coast.
+Korle-Bu, which means in the Ga language "the valley of the Korle Lagoon", was established as a general hospital to address the health needs of the indigenous people under the administration of Sir Gordon Guggisberg, then Governor of the Gold Coast.

 Population growth and the proven efficacy of hospital-based treatment caused a rise in hospital attendance in Korle-Bu.
 By 1953, demand for the hospital's services had escalated so high that the government was compelled to set up a task force to study the situation and make recommendations for the expansion of the hospital.

 The government accepted and implemented the recommendations of the task force which resulted in the construction of new structures, such as the Maternity, Medical, Surgical and Child Health Blocks.
 This increased the hospital's bed capacity to 1,200.

 Korle-Bu gained teaching hospital status in 1962, when the University of Ghana Medical School (UGMS) was established for the training of medical doctors.

-The UGMS and five other constituent schools are now subsumed under the College of Health Sciences to train an array of health professionals.
+The University of Ghana Medical School and five other constituent schools are now subsumed under the College of Health Sciences to train an array of health professionals.
 All the institutions of the college however, undertake their clinical training and research in the hospital.

 The hospital currently has 2,000 beds and 17 clinical and diagnostic Departments/Units.
 It has an average daily attendance of 1,500 patients and about 250 patient admissions.

 Clinical and diagnostic departments of the hospital include Medicine, Child Health, Obstetrics and Gynaecology, Pathology, Laboratories, Radiology, Anaesthesia, Surgery, Polyclinic, Accident Centre and the Surgical/Medical Emergency as well as Pharmacy.
 Other departments include Pharmacy, Finance, Engineering, General Administration.

 The hospital also provides specialisation in various fields such as Neuro-surgery, Dentistry, Eye, ENT, Renal, Orthopaedics, Oncology, Dermatology, Cardiothoracic, Radiotherapy, Radio diagnosis, Paediatric Surgery and Reconstructive Plastic Surgery and Burns.

 The Reconstructive Plastic Surgery and Burn Centre, the National Cardiothoracic Centre and the National Centre for Radiotherapy and Nuclear Medicine in particular also draw a sizeable number of their clientele from neighbouring countries such as Nigeria, Burkina Faso and Togo.

-Korle-Bu Teaching Hospital recently carried out the first ever kidney transplant in Ghana.
-It is one of the few hospitals in Africa where DNA tests are carried out.
-Other specialised services the hospital provides include brachytherapy intervention for the treatment of prostate cancer and keyhole surgeries.

 Plans are underway to venture into molecular testing.
 All these are part of the grand plan to offer a wider spectrum of specialist care to position Ghana as the hub of health tourism within the West Africa Sub region.

+In September 2023, the hospital came under heavy national discourse when it was reported to have increased the price of dialysis.
+However, the hospital later apologised to Ghanaians for the disquiet caused as the alleged new fee had not been approved.
+On 29 September 2023, the government through the ministry of health summoned the management of the Hospital over the yet to be implemented increament of the cost of dialysis.